KAlbarran/Insect-Classification-Project/README.md

 # Insect-Classification-Project
-A place to keep code, presentation video, dataset, &amp; more.
+A place to keep code, presentation video, dataset, and more.